Hardware Connection Guide

 Press “Confirm” button to apply the changes.

-Drager Infinity Monitor
+Drager Infinity Kappa

 This series monitor communicates via module, monitor, or Mini-D cable of X5 or X3 of docking station.
 Cables can be manufactured as shown below or ordered through distributors. (drager part number 5206441 export protocol cable)